Ensto provides solutions to help Californian electrical distribution networks prevent wildfires.

 And there is potential well beyond California.
-Casler speculates that if Ensto were able to capture even 10 percent of the American market, it would require multiplying the operations output of Porvoo plant.
+Casler speculates that if Ensto were able to capture even 10 percent of the US market, it would require multiplying the operations output of Porvoo plant.

 “The Eurozone is highly competitive, standardized and price-driven,” says Casler.
-“In the search for markets to support higher profitability, and hence further product development, America is the logical answer.”
+“In the search for markets to support higher profitability, and hence further product development, the USA is the logical answer.”